Cathedral Rock Trail in Sedona

 Back O’Beyond Road at State Route 179

 The Cathedral Rock Trail is extremely popular.
 Access to the trailhead is located off State Route 179 and Back O’Beyond Road.
 Due to the popularity, parking is difficult to find and traffic has caused problems for the residents on Back O’Beyond Road.
-During busy times, the City of Sedona may close the road at State Route 179.
-As parking becomes available, the police officer will let cars through.
-You may check with the officer as you drive by, you may get lucky.
-Arriving early in the day or later in the afternoon may be better times to access the trail.
+Thursdays through Sundays and busy times, the City of Sedona closes the road at State Route 179.
+On Mondays through Wednesdays, arriving early in the day or later in the afternoon may be better times to access the parking lot and trail.

 Sedona Shuttle Trail Bus to Cathedral Rock Trailhead

-Beginning in March of 2022, the Sedona Shuttle is offering a trail shuttle to the Cathedral Rock Trailhead.
+The Sedona Shuttle offers a trail shuttle to the Cathedral Rock Trailhead.
 Simply park your car at the North 179 Park & Ride lot located at 1294 SR 179, corner of SR 179 and Bowstring Drive and take a shuttle bus to the trailhead.
 This bus will also take you to the Little Horse Trailhead.
-Buses run every 15-45 minutes Thursdays through Sundays, 8:00am until 6:30pm.
-During peak season in March and April, the shuttle bus will run 7 days a week.
+Buses run every 15-45 minutes Thursdays through Sundays.
+During peak season in March and April, the shuttle bus runs 7 days a week.
 The fee to take the trail shuttle is free.
 It should be noted that the parking lot for Cathedral Rock will be closed during shuttle bus hours.
-Find out more about the Sedona Shuttle Trail Bus or visit their website at https://www.sedonashuttle.com
+Find out more about the Sedona Shuttle Trail Bus by visiting their website at https://www.sedonashuttle.com.

 What if the Back O’Beyond Parking Area is Full or Closed?